- On this page:

 With all the news about the student loan crisis, and all the problems that can come with going into debt, it’s not surprising that many college-bound students and their families are concerned about how much is safe to borrow in student loans.

 You can get a great education at many lower cost colleges, provided you put in the effort.
 But if you find you need to take out loans, it's important to know what those loans will cost you, and if you'll be able to afford them over time.
-The two charts below can help you estimate that.
+Use the calculators below to get a good estimate of what your costs and payments might be.

 Some colleges will even post potential salaries by major, and while this is helpful, it’s not foolproof.
 Some majors do provide a better starting salary, but others catch up fairly quickly.
 Also the job availability in different fields can change over time, sometimes rapidly.